 This workshop will explore the suffrage and women’s rights movements in Utah, including Native women’s unique challenges, from 1870 through the women’s rights movement of the 1970s.
 This workshop will seek to answer questions such as: What factors led to Utah women being the first to vote in the early modern nation?
 Why and how did Utah women lose and then regain the vote?
 How did Utah women participate in the national women’s suffrage movement?
 How did some Utah women shift from being leaders in the women’s rights movement to opposing this movement in the 1970s?

-Professor Gregory Smoak, Department of History; Director, America West Center
+Instructor: Professor Gregory Smoak, Department of History; Director, America West

 This workshop will focus on the Ute, Shoshone, Goshute, Paiute, and Navajo peoples whose homelands make up the modern state of Utah.
 The participants will learn about the diverse cultures and languages of Utah’s Native peoples, their interactions with newcomers from the Spanish to the Mormon settlers, the struggle to maintain their homelands and sovereignty over the course of the nineteenth and twentieth centuries, and the status of modern tribal communities and governments.

-This workshop will explore the art and history of the Pacific Islands as well as several regions of Asia including, South, East and Southeast Asia.
+This workshop will explore the art and history of the Pacific Islands and South Asia.
 The content of this workshop will focus on the images and objects relevant to the AP art history curriculum and the thematic foci of the AP World History curriculum.
 While this workshop is most immediately focused on the curriculums of AP Art History and AP World History we encourage teachers of Studio Art, Geography, and other Social Studies courses to participate.
 This workshop is co-sponsored by the Asia Center.

 This interactive workshop will introduce participants to the refugee populations in Utah from Africa, Asia, Latin America and the Middle East.
 This workshop seeks to provide contextual information regarding the historical, political, and social conditions that drive refugees from their homes, as well as their experiences of flight, residence in refugee camps, and ongoing relationships with their origin communities.
 We also seek to provide an overview of the shared and varied experiences of refugees living in Utah with special attention devoted to the experiences that refugee children and the children of refugees encounter in Utah’s educational institutions from K-16.